qipchip31/Pilot-Study-Internet-Gaming-s-Effect-on-Brain-Signals-/README.md

 To analyze the amplitude and latency of P300 brain waves during VR gaming sessions to understand the influence on cognitive engagement, attention, memory, and decision-making processes.

-## Literature Survey

-The project builds on several key studies:
-- **Guger et al. (2018)**: Examined VR's impact on cognitive engagement and P300 brain waves.
-- **Rizzo et al. (2020)**: Explored neurofeedback applications in VR to enhance cognitive performance.
-- **Lee et al. (2019)**: Investigated the role of game complexity in eliciting cognitive responses.
-- **Zheng et al. (2021)**: Analyzed the impact of individual differences on P300 responses during VR gameplay.

-These studies provide valuable insights for optimizing VR experiences and designing engaging content.

 ## Methodology

-1. **VR Game Development**: A VR game was designed to target cognitive processes, ensuring immersive experiences and cognitive challenges.
+1. **VR Game Development**: A big ball small ball game was designed to target cognitive processes, ensuring immersive experiences and cognitive challenges.
+This game is suitable for all the age gropus including young and old participants.
+This game is efficient in trigerring the p300 signals.
+First the headband is used for the baseline cognitive assessment.
+After this the partipants play the game and their p300 signals amplitude and latency are used to calculate their attention span.
 2. **Participant Recruitment**: Participants were selected based on age, gender, and gaming experience.
 Informed consent was obtained.
 3. **Baseline Assessments**: Cognitive assessments were administered before VR sessions using validated tools.
 4. **Data Collection**: VR sessions were conducted in a controlled environment using high-density EEG to collect data on P300 brainwave activity.
+The data is collected over different channels of the headband which contains alpha, beta ,gamma  and delta signals.
 5. **Data Analysis**: EEG  data were preprocessed, followed by machine learning analysis to predict cognitive states.
-6. **Results Interpretation**: Findings were interpreted within a cognitive neuroscience framework, with practical implications for enhancing VR experiences.
+6. **Results Interpretation**: The participants are classified as focused , drowsy and unfocused state.

 ## Results

 - **Attention Span**: Gamers exhibited shorter attention spans and faster transitions between focused, unfocused, and drowsy states.
 - **Cognitive Risks**: The gaming group showed an increased risk of conditions such as ADHD and dyslexia.
 - **Machine Learning**: Logistic regression was employed to classify and predict cognitive state transitions, providing statistical evidence of the observed differences.
+- This project even demonstrated the potential to detect neurological disorders like dislexia and autism.
+This could be detected if the alpha and beta signals are of the range 8 to 12uV.

 ## References